Bioconductor/bioconductor_docker/README.md

  - Naming convention was making things harder to use.

- - Unmaintained images were not deprecated.
+ - Images which were not maintained were not deprecated.

 <a name="issues"></a>